rbarbera/functional-reactive-programming-swift/manuscript/design.md

 }
 ~~~~~~~~

+### Notifications
+//TODO
+Notifications enable registering multiple observers easily, but they are also untyped.
+Values need to be extracted from either userInfo or original target once they fire.

+They are just a notification mechanism, and initial value usually has to be acquired in some other way.

+That leads to this tedious pattern:

+### KVO
+//TODO
+KVO is a handy observing mechanism, but not without flaws.
+It's biggest flaw is confusing memory management.

+In case of observing a property on some object, the object has to outlive the KVO observer registration otherwise your system will crash with an exception.

+### Delegates
+//TODO
+Delegates can be used both as a hook for customizing behavior and as an observing mechanism.

+Each usage has it's drawbacks, but Rx can help remedy some of the problem with using delegates as a observing mechanism.

+Using delegates and optional methods to report changes can be problematic because there can be usually only one delegate registered, so there is no way to register multiple observers.

+Also, delegates usually don't fire initial value upon invoking delegate setter, so you'll also need to read that initial value in some other way.
+That is kind of tedious.

+RxCocoa not only provides wrappers for popular UIKit/Cocoa classes, but it also provides a generic mechanism called DelegateProxy that enables wrapping your own delegates and exposing them as observable sequences.

+This is real code taken from UISearchBar integration.

+It uses delegate as a notification mechanism to create an Observable<String> that immediately returns current search text upon subscription, and then emits changed search values.

 ## Data layer

 ### Remote

 #### HTTP

 Most of apps nowadays access internet to get data from or report data where HTTP/S is the protocol we used for that data interaction.
 The current *NSURLSession* kit that Apple offers in `Foundation` provides a blocks/closure based API.
 Some frameworks that are commonly used for web interaction like **Alamofire** or **AFNetorking** also offer block/closured based API but the community have extended it in order to provide a Reactive access to its features.